turbot/steampipe-plugin-okta/docs/tables/okta_group.md

 # Table: okta_group

-A Group is made up of users.
-Groups are useful for representing roles, relationships, and can even be used for subscription tiers.
+A group is made up of users and are useful for representing roles, relationships, and can even be used for subscription tiers.

-Note: This table supports optional `filter` column to query results based on okta supported [filters](https://developer.okta.com/docs/reference/api/groups/#filters).
+Note: This table supports an optional `filter` column to query results based on Okta supported [filters](https://developer.okta.com/docs/reference/api/groups/#filters).

 ## Examples